Intelligent Metasurface-Enabled Integrated Sensing and Communication: Unified Framework and Key Technologies: Unified Framework for IM-enabled ISAC

 The final slice in our framework is the {\bf reconfiguration } process, where the metasurfaces alter the wavefront by applying element-wise phase and/or amplitude modifications (see Figs.~\ref{fig:2}e and 2f).
 This is characterized by the {\bf Reconfiguration Matrix ($\mathbf{Q}_l$)}.
 In multi-layer architectures like SIM, the signal processing takes on a cascaded form, where the RF feeding matrix $\mathbf{T}_l$ and the reconfiguration matrix $\mathbf{Q}_l$ for each layer act as a pair, representing the sequential processes of signal transmission to, and reconfiguration at, the $l$-th layer.
 When inter-element coupling effects are neglected, the reconfiguration matrix is typically diagonal.
 Each diagonal entry thus represents a specific complex coefficient applied by a single meta-element to its local incident signal.
 The ability to adjust these complex coefficients is the key enabler of reconfigurability in an IM-enabled ISAC system.
 As summarized in Table~\ref{tab:framework}, this tuning capability manifests as distinct EM control modalities, each regulated by a specific constraint.
-These modalities include amplitude-only control within a defined range or set (e.g., RHS), phase-only control with a unit-modulus constraint (e.g., RIS and SIM), and a coupled amplitude-and-phase response governed by a Lorentzian constraint (e.g., DMA).
+These modalities include amplitude-only control within a {prescribed range} (e.g., RHS), phase-only control {under} a unit-modulus constraint (e.g., RIS and SIM), and {coupled amplitude–phase control } governed by a Lorentzian constraint (e.g., DMA).

 However, it is worth noting that modeling the reconfiguration matrix as diagonal is merely an approximation.
 For a high-fidelity analysis of arrays with subwavelength spacing where interelement coupling is dominant, the reconfiguration effect is collective rather than element-wise.
 This requires a non-diagonal reconfiguration matrix.
 A rigorous method for determining this matrix's entries involves multiport network analysis, in which an impedance matrix formalism is often used to characterize complete voltage-current relationships across all element terminals.
 This formalism inherently accounts for all cross-element interactions.\cite{multiport}.
 Furthermore, when considering the transition to a quasi-continuous aperture, this discrete impedance matrix formalism evolves into a continuous surface current distribution.
 Correspondingly, the channel model must also be adapted to this continuous domain, a topic detailed in Section.~\ref{sec:channel}.